abwildan/abwildan.github.io/content/tech/covertvideoformat.md

 title = "FFmpeg - Convert Any Video Format to MP4" date = 2024-10-07T22:00:53+07:00
 cover = ""
-summary = "If you have ffmpeg installed on your Linux machine, then it can help you convert any video format to MP4!" tags = [ "ffmpeg", "tutorial", "video format" ] categories = "ffmpeg"
+summary = "If you have ffmpeg installed on your Linux machine, then it actually could help you to convert any video format to MP4!" tags = [ "ffmpeg", "tutorial", "video format" ] categories = "ffmpeg"
 +++